 Gaudenzia Training Institute

-Gaudenzia Training Institute provides roughly 228 training offerings to over 3000 human service and behavioral health professionals on a yearly bases.
+Gaudenzia Training Institute provides roughly 228 training offerings to over 3000 human service and behavioral health professionals on a yearly basis.
 We continue to train our staff on how to take online CEU seminars.
-We currently provide an array of training for both Gaudenzia Crossroads in Erie, PA and Gaudenzia RAP in Washington, D.C.
+We currently provide an array of training for both Gaudenzia Crossroads in Erie, PA, and Gaudenzia RAP in Washington, D.C.

 Gaudenzia Relias Learning